level09/enferno/README.rst

     $ source env/bin/activate

     $ pip install -r requirements.txt

+    $ npm install

 After that, you should create your admin user, run the following command:
 ::

     $ ./manage.py install

-and follow the instructions
+and follow the instructions, this will create your first user and first admin role.

 Edit the settings.py and change the settings to suit your needs, sepcifically you can change Flask security settings, security keys, Mongodb settings,and Flask mail.